pingcap/docs/tidb-cloud/manage-user-access.md

 ### Invite an organization member

 If you are the owner of an organization, you can invite organization members.
-Otherwise, skip this section.

 To invite a member to an organization, perform the following steps: